Jamesbarford/holyc-lang/README.md

 ```

 ## Compatibility
-Currently this holyc compiler will compile to x86_64 assembly and has been
+Currently this holyc compiler will compile holyc source code to an x86_64
-tested on linux and intel macs.
+compatible binary which has been tested on amd linux and an intel mac.
 Thus most `x86_64` architectures should be supported.
 Creating an `IR` with
 some optimisations and compiling to `ARM` is high on the TODO list.

 ## Building
 Run `make`, then run `make install` (`sudo make install` on linux) this will
-install the compiler and holyc libraries for strings, hashtables, io, maths
+install the compiler and holyc libraries for strings, hashtables, I/O, maths,
-etc... see ./src/holyc-lib/
+networking, JSON parsing etc... see ./src/holyc-lib/

 ## Differences
 - `auto` key word for type inference, an addition which makes it easier